2024 Porsche 911 Recalls

 Wheel detachment can result in a loss of vehicle control, increasing the risk of a crash.

 Owners should not drive their vehicles until they have been repaired.
 Dealers will check the center lock wheel fastening system and replace any incorrectly manufactured parts, as necessary, free of charge.
-Interim letters, notifying owners of the safety risk, were mailed November 15, 2024.
-A second notice will be sent once the final remedy is available.
+Owner notification letters were mailed on January 24, 2024.
 Owners may contact Porsche customer service at 1-800-767-7243.
 Porsche's number for this recall is ARC4.

 View details Hide details